 In order to ensure the full endorsement of the national government, the project outlines submitted should be accompanied by letters of endorsement from the national government (at least from the ministry of the relevant sector responsible for the project implementation and from the ministry responsible for UNFCCC negotiations).

-Note: The 6th Call for the submission of NAMA Support Project (NSP) Outlines closed in March 2019.
-For any enquiries, please contact the TSU at firstname.lastname@example.org
+Note: The 7th Call for the submission of NAMA Support Project Outlines will be open from 1 April until 1 September 2020.
+For any enquiries, please contact the Technical Support Unit of the NAMA Facility at firstname.lastname@example.org.